Azure/azure-quickstart-templates/101-batch-with-keyvault-pfx-password/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template demostrates using pfx certificate from keyvault in Azure batch service.
+This template demostrates use of pfx certificate from keyvault in Azure batch service.